St. Joseph DUI Lawyers

 - It is also illegal to operate a vehicle while in an intoxicated condition, whether that be under the influence of any combination of alcohol or drugs (DWI)

-Be aware that it is possible to be charged with a DWI even if you are not actually driving the vehicle.
+Be aware that it is possible to be charged with a DWI even if you are not driving the vehicle.
 Merely being in a position to restrain, regulate, or otherwise operate a vehicle’s movements (“being in actual physical control” of a vehicle) is sufficient for a DWI charge.

 Penalties Upon Conviction